 - We love it over this baked vegan mac and cheese or this squash mac and cheese

 This sauce stores very well in the fridge for about a week.
-If you like to pour it over your food, then transfer the sauce into a pourable air-tight jar or container.
+If you like to pour it over your food, then transfer the sauce into a pourable airtight container or glass container (a mason jar is great for that).
 Also, give it a good shake before serving to ensure all the ingredients are well combined.

-We love it cold, but a buffalo it typically served warmed up.
-To heat it up, I recommend to warm on the stove in a small sauce pan until warm to your liking.
+We love it cold, but a buffalo is typically served warmed up.
+To heat it up, I recommend warming it on the stove in a small saucepan until warm to your liking.

 Craving vegan cauliflower wings?
 Here is how I make mine:

 - Follow my teriyaki cauliflower recipe to make the baked cauliflower bites (simply do not make the teriyaki sauce).

 - While the cauliflower bites are baking, make the buffalo sauce.

 - Toss the baked cauliflower in as much as you want of the buffalo sauce and serve with celery and carrot sticks.

 You can also slightly warm up the sauce before combining it with the breaded cauliflower, but I usually don't as the cauliflower is warm enough when just out of the oven.